 What are the additional advantages of using a VPN?

 A VPN can keep your online data more secure than incognito mode, as it hides your IP address.
 When you use a VPN, the websites you visit cannot see who you are and where you are located in the world.
 This means that hackers won't be able to access your data if they attack the computer or other device that is connected to the internet via a VPN.

 Because of this ability to hide users' identities while making them look like they're based elsewhere in the world, some people have argued against using a virtual private network (VPN) because it could protect criminals from being identified by law enforcement agents during investigations into cybercrime activities such as identity theft and credit card fraud.

-Because we are a peer-to-peer network, meaning that we reroute your internet activity, not through servers, but nodes offered up by our community members.
-Users with unused network traffic can sell their internet to the Mysterium marketplace as a node.
-Mysterium VPN users can then purchase these nodes safely, privately, and anonymously to access the internet.
+Because of its peer-to-peer network, your traffic is routed not through servers, but nodes offered up by our community members.
+Users can rent their IP address in the global marketplace.
+Mysterium VPN users can then connect to these IP addresses safely, privately, and anonymously to access the internet.

 Using active residential IPs misdirects your ISP and subsequent parties tracking your online activity.

 Click here for more information on Mysterium VPN.